Prasanna1610/Basic-Simple-Twitter-Clone/README.md

 # Basic-Twitter-Clone(For-simple-messages)
 Followed the tutorial video posted by 'The Coding Train' youtube channel and made the project.The user needs to type in their alias and their message in the boxes given.
 Your responses will be sent from the client part to the server part and then sent back to the client part for the user to see.
+Run live-server command in the client directory (cmd terminal).
+Run npm run dev command in the server directory (cmd terminal).